JackBarker7/weather_webserver/README.md

 4) [Optional: only if using remote sensor] Set up ESP8266 device with ThingSpeak, and change value of `thingSpeakID` in config to your channel id.
 The expected order of fields is temperature, humidity, pressure.
 Set `useESP` to `true`

 NB: I have modified the JSCharting source file slightly to remove the logo which appeared on every graph.
 The original file can be found at https://code.jscharting.com/latest/jscharting.js

+Some other useful code/scripts can be found in useful_scripts